IATI/D-Portal/plated/README.md

 # Scripts

-Plated is a node app, please make sure that node is available and that the node dependencies have been installed using ```plated/upgrade```.
+Plated is a node app.

+Please make sure node is available and node dependencies have been installed using ```plated/upgrade```.

 The following scripts may be run from this projects **root directory**.

+---

 	plated/upgrade

 &#8627; This will install or upgrade plated using npm.
 Run this once for the scripts to work.
 Run this later to upgrade to the latest version.

 ---